A Non-Relativistic Limit for Heterotic Supergravity and its Gauge Lagrangian: Discussion

 \section{Discussion}

 In this work, we study the finite form of the heterotic supergravity Lagrangian, extending the formulation of \cite{NSNS}, and providing an alternative way to that of \cite{BandR} of taking this limit.
 The bosonic part of the Lagrangian of this theory contains two divergent parts given by the Chern-Simons terms and the Yang-Mills Lagrangian which exactly compensate each other, as it happens in bosonic supergravity, giving rise to a finite Lagrangian.
 The gauge Lagrangian depends on a pair of gauge fields, $a_\mu^i$ and $\alpha_{-}^i$, the former transforming as a gauge connection, so we construct its curvature, and the latter transforms as a gauge vector, so we do not need to construct a curvature.
-While the formulation presented here is not the first non-relativistic heterotic supergravity in the literature, it is very likely that all these approaches are connected by field redefinitions.
-In particular, in this work we also compute part of the finite Lagrangian of the formulation given in \cite{BandR} for a particular case where the vielbein is gauge invariant (Appendix B).
-While there is not yet a proof, a possible way to connect these two formulations of non-relativistic heterotic supergravity is to trivialize the gauge transformation of the vielbein in both theories (without imposing extra constraints), which will need field redefinitions on the b-field and the gauge fields, leading to the same Green-Schwarz mechanism.
+While the formulation presented here is not the first non-relativistic heterotic supergravity in the literature, it is likely that all these approaches are connected by field redefinitions at the double field theory level.